local-motion/product/way_of_working.md

     - Issues that do not have questions, ask: "Any new concerns?"
     - Issues that have questions, ask: "Who is doing what to make this clear?".
 Record decisions and actions as comment on the issue.

+### SPRINT DEMO

+This is a **synchronous** video session.

+- Max 20 minutes
+- Show what you did during the sprint.
+- If you have something to show, don't wait for the demo but share a recording on slack.

 ### RETROSPECTIVE